-It’s been a LONG time since I last took a look at another online savings account offering because quite frankly, they are literally all the same to me.
-After all, practically every option offers the usual – transfer by ACH, FDIC insurance, better than traditional savings account but still only modest rates etc.
+It’s been a LONG time since I last took a look at another online savings account offering because quite frankly, rates have stayed steadily low for quite a few years.
+Plus, practically every option offers the usual – transfer by ACH, FDIC insurance, no fees etc.

 Click here to sign up for a CIT Bank account.